pgspider/influxdb_fdw/README.md

 - Currently `GROUP BY` works for only tag keys, not for field keys([#3](/../../issues/3))

 When a query to foreing tables fails, you can find why it fails by seeing a query executed in InfluxDB with `EXPLAIN (VERBOSE)`.

+## Contributing
+Opening issues and pull requests on GitHub are welcome.

 ## License
 Copyright (c) 2018, TOSHIBA Corporation
 Copyright (c) 2011 - 2016, EnterpriseDB Corporation